basetool/mqtt.rails/README.md

 The subscription is persistent, in case of an unexpected disconnecting, the current subscription state is saved and a new subscribe request is sent to the message broker.

 ### Publishing
 User data could be sent to the message broker with the publish operation.
 A publish operation requires a topic, and payload (user data), two other parameters may be configured, retain and qos.
 The retain flag tell to the message broker to keep the current publish packet, see the [MQTT protocol specifications](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) for more details about retain.
 The qos enable different levels of control on the transmission of publish package.
-The PahoMqtt client supports the three levels of qos (0, 1 and 2), see the [MQTT protocol specifications](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) for qos level details.
+The MqttRails client supports the three levels of qos (0, 1 and 2), see the [MQTT protocol specifications](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) for qos level details.
 The default retain value is False and the qos level is 0.
 ```ruby
 ### Publish to the topics "/foo/bar", with qos = 1 and no retain
 client.publish("/foo/bar", "Hello Wourld!", false, 1)